NLnetLabs/rpki-doc/source/rpki/resources.rst

 Resources
 =========

 This page provides an overview of all well known open source projects that support RPKI.
-It includes tools, statistics and measurements projects in alphabetical order.
+It includes tools, statistics, measurements projects and presentations about operational experiences.
 Finally, there is an overview of all work in the Internet Engineering Task Force relevant to RPKI.

 Relying Party Software
 ----------------------